Wardergrip/CharlonPractice/README.md

 # CharlonPractice

-This is an excercise for students of the 1st year of DAE.
+This is an excercise for students of the 1st year of GD of DAE.
 This excercise focuses on:
 - `new` & `delete` / memory management
 - Inheritance and polymorphism
 - Templates